rjaros/kvision-guide/part-1-fundamentals/jquery-bindings.md

 ### getElementJQuery\(\) method

-Every KVision component has a method `getElementJQuery()`, which can be used to access jQuery instance bound to the underlying DOM element of the component.
-It gives you the possibility to easily access and modify default behavior of KVision components.
+Every KVision component has a method `getElementJQuery()`, which can be used to access the jQuery instance bound to the underlying DOM element of the component.
+It gives you the possibility to easily access and modify the default behavior of KVision components.

 {% hint style="info" %}
-This method should be called only after the component has been rendered.
+This method should only be called after the component has been rendered.
 It returns `null` otherwise.
 It's a good practice to overwrite `afterInsert` method from the `Widget` class in your own classes, and call `getElementJQuery()` from there.
 {% endhint %}

 ```kotlin